Sienci-Labs/Resources/addons/addons-common/addons-standard-touchplate.md

 ---
-title: Touch Plate
+title: Standard Touch Plate
-menu_order: 1
+menu_order: 7
 post_status: publish
-post_excerpt: How to set up and use the touch plates for your LongMill CNC.
+post_excerpt: Guide on how to use your standard block-style touch plate.
-post_date: 2022-03-17 20:19:00
+post_date: 2026-05-20 15:18:35
 taxonomy:
-    knowledgebase_cat: lmk2-add-ons
+    knowledgebase_cat: addons-common
     knowledgebase_tag:
-        - mk2
+        - addons
 custom_fields:
-    KBName: LongMill MK2 CNC
+    KBName: Add-ons
     basepress_post_icon: bp-caret-right
 skip_file: no
-featured_image: _images/_longmill/_assembly/_addons/lm_addons_p16.jpg
+featured_image:
 ---

 Setting up any style of touch plate on your machine is easy.
 Since it only requires a 'closed' connection between two wires, you can use all sorts of plate designs from a thin metal sheet to a more common block style.
 Once wired, the last step is to check that your g-code sender understands the shape of your touch plate and how you plan to use it.

-This guide covers set up and use of our Standard Touch Plate.
-If you have a different or custom touch plate that's a block shape these steps can also be applied for software setup and usage.
+This guide covers set up and use of our standard, block-style Touch Plate.
+If you have a different or custom block-shaped touch plate, these steps can also be applied for software setup and usage.

 ## Wiring